Federal Fiscal Court: "Disproportionate effort" not a reason for refusing a request for information

 Categories:

 The ruling of the Federal Fiscal Court (BFH) from January 14, 2025 (case no. IX R 25/22) deals with an important case on the interpretation of Art.
 15 GDPR.
-It concerns the question of whether the controller can refuse to provide information on the grounds of "disproportionate effort".
+The question is whether the Responsible persons can refuse to provide information with the argument "disproportionate effort".

 Tax office: Disproportionate effort not reasonable

 The plaintiff is a board member of a stock corporation (Z-AG) and was also involved in a related atypical dormant company (Z-atypisch still).
 In his function as a board member and due to his financial participation, he considered himself to be affected by the data processing of the tax office.
-The plaintiff therefore requested comprehensive information from the tax office about all personal data concerning him in accordance with Art.
+The plaintiff therefore demanded comprehensive information from the tax office about all data concerning him. personal data pursuant to Art.
 15 GDPR.

-The tax office initially sent some overviews with basic data, notification data and eData.
-However, in the plaintiff's opinion, this transmission was incomplete.
-The attorney of record appointed by him objected to the fact that not all documents available at the tax office and required to be submitted in accordance with Art.
-15 GDPR had been provided.
+The tax office initially sent several overviews with basic data, notification data and eData.
+These Transmission was, however, incomplete in the opinion of the plaintiff.
+The legal representative appointed by him objected to the fact that not all of the information available to the tax authorities and required under Art.
+15 GDPR documents to be submitted had been provided.
 This prompted the FA to interpret the request as a request for full access to the files, which was granted to the plaintiff.
-However, the plaintiff later clarified that his request explicitly referred to the provision of personal data in accordance with Art.
-15 GDPR.
+However, the plaintiff subsequently clarified that his request explicitly referred to the provision of personal data in accordance with Art.
+15 GDPR referred to.

 Despite repeated requests, the tax office maintained its stance that it was unreasonable to expect the personal data to be sent in full due to the disproportionate effort involved.
 As part of the proceedings, the plaintiff also demanded compensation in the amount of EUR 450 for costs incurred in connection with the inspection of the files.